For questions or to reserve:

 Day 2: Icy Strait

 Relax on deck with your binoculars and a hot cup of cocoa as you sail through Icy Strait in search of wildlife, including orcas (killer whales), Steller sea lions, seals, porpoises, and magnificent humpback whales.
 Watch the treetops along the shoreline for bald eagles.
-Choose from activities such as kayaking, skiff rides, and hiking.

 Overnight: Chichagof Dream (B,L,D)